The Royal Society For The Protection Of Birds Developed A 'Splatometer' Which Is A Piece Of Plastic Attached To A Car That Catches Bugs As One Drives

 Additionally, integrating conservation education into school curricula can instill early awareness and responsibility for the environment in younger generations, promoting lasting pro-environmental behaviors.

-For several bird species, the population is declining so this is a step that had to be taken.
-The software analyzes the plastic pieces covered in bug droppings and keeps track of the number and kind of insects that were slain.
+For several bird species, the population is declining, so this is a step that had to be taken.
+The software analyzes the plastic pieces covered in bug droppings and keeps track of the number and kind of insects that were killed.

 What do you think about this move?
 Will it help save the bird species that are on the decline?